crhuber/kelp/README.md

     `kelp install exa`

+5. Upgrade to a new version

+    `kelp set exa -r 1.0.1`
+    `kelp install exa`

 ## How Does it Work?

 It downloads all github releases packages defined in the config file `~/.kelp/kelp.json` to `~/.kelp/bin`.

 ### How do I configure the config file path

-Either use the --config flage or `KELP_CONFIG` environment variable
+Either use the --config flag or `KELP_CONFIG` environment variable

 ```
 Flags: